-The WDT clock source is implemented by a dedicated RC oscillator (WDT oscillator) or an instruction clock (system clock/4) or a real time clock oscillator (RTC oscillator).
-The timer is designed to prevent a software malfunction or sequence from jumping to an unknown location with unpredictable results.
-The WDT can be disabled by options.
-But if the WDT is disabled, all executions related to the WDT lead to no operation.
+The WDT clock source is implemented by a dedicated RC oscillator (WDT oscillator) or instruction clock (system clock divided by 4) decided by options.
+This timer is designed to prevent a software malfunction or sequence jumping to an unknown location with unpredictable results.
+The watchdog timer can be disabled by a option.
+If the watchdog timer is disabled, all the executions related to the WDT result in no operation.

-Once an internal WDT oscillator (RC oscillator with period 65μs at 5V normally) is selected, it is divided by $2^{12}$ ~ $2^{15}$ (by option to get the WDT time-out period).
-The minimum period of WDT time-out period is about 300ms~600ms.
+Once an internal WDT oscillator (RC oscillator with period $65\mu s$ at 5V normally) is selected, it is divided by $2^{12} \sim 2^{15}$ (by option to get the WDT time-out period).
+The WDT time-out minimum period is $300ms\sim600ms$ .
 This time-out period may vary with temperature, VDD and process variations.
-By selection the WDT option, longer time-out periods can be realized.
-If the WDT time-out is selected 2, the maximum time-out period is divided by 2~2about 2.1s~4.3s.
-If the WDT oscillator is disabled, the WDT clock may still come from the instruction clock and operate in the same manner except that in the halt state the WDT may stop counting and lose its protecting purpose.
+By selection from the WDT option, longer time-out periods can be realized.
+If the WDT time-out is selected $2^{15}$ , the maximum time-out period is divided by $2^{15} \sim 2^{16}$ about $2.1s\sim4.3s$ .

+If the WDT oscillator is disabled, the WDT clock may still come from the instruction clock and operate in the same manner except that in the HALT state the WDT may stop counting and lose its protecting purpose.
 In this situation the logic can only be restarted by external logic.
 If the device operates in a noisy environment, using the on-chip RC oscillator (WDT OSC) is strongly recommended, since the HALT will stop the system clock.

-The WDT overflow under normal operation initializes a "chip reset" and sets the status bit "TO".
-In the HALT mode, the overflow initializes a "warm reset", and only the program counter and SP are reset to zero.
-To clear the contents of the WDT, there are three methods to be adopted, i.e., external reset (a low level to RES), software instruction, and a "HALT" instruction.
-There are two types of software instructions; "CLR WDT" and the other set - "CLR WDT1" and "CLR WDT2".
-Of these two types of instruction, only one type of instruction can be active at a time depending on the options - "CLR WDT" times selection option.
-If the "CLR WDT" is selected (i.e., CLR WDT times equal one), any execution of the "CLR WDT" instruction clears the WDT.
-In the case that "CLR WDT1" and "CLR WDT2" are chosen (i.e., CLR WDT times equal two), these two instructions have to be executed to clear the WDT; otherwise, the WDT may reset the chip due to time-out.
+The WDT overflow under normal operation will initialize "chip reset" and set the status bit TO.
+Whereas in the HALT mode, the overflow will initialize a "warm reset" only the program counter and stack pointer are reset to zero.
+To clear the contents of WDT, three methods are adopted; external reset (a low level to $\overline{\text{RES}}$ ), software instructions, or a HALT instruction.
+The software instructions include CLR WDT and the other set CLR WDT1 and CLR WDT2.
+Of these two types of instruction, only one can be active depending on the option - "CLR WDT times selection option".
+If the "CLR WDT" is selected (i.e.